open-telemetry/semantic-conventions/docs/http/http-metrics.md

 SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

+Warning: since this attribute may be based on the `Host` header, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.

 **[7]:** Determined by using the first of the following that applies

 - Port identifier of the [primary server host](/docs/http/http-spans.md#http-server-definitions) of the matched virtual host.
 - Port identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
 - Port identifier of the `Host` header

+Warning: since this attribute may be based on the `Host` header, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.